5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- 1080p HD video with 130° field of view – no pan, but decent coverage
+- 1080p HD video with 130° field of view – fixed angle, tighter view

-- Color night vision – clear in low light
+- Color night vision – still clear

-- Barking alerts – requires Nanny subscription
+- Barking alerts – still needs the Nanny sub

 Why it's useful for anxiety: